louiskenyon98/Orientor_project/task/interactiveTree/DynamicTree.md

 Enhance the competency tree with job saving functionality and complete career planning flow:

-I want you to spawn multiple agents if required. organize and document your steps
+I want you to spawn multiple agents if required. organize and document your steps in the folder task/interactiveTree.
+Make sure you really understand well the current competence tree implementation.
+Make sure to document everything so that other agents can follow your work and help you on the task.

+Make sure to clearly understand each of the priority, and their sequential nature when required.

 PRIORITY 1 - Fix tree generation:
 - Debug the 404 error when generating trees from anchor skills